GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 -  Create a Kubernetes Deployment
 -  Set up an Ingress Resource object for the Deployment
--  Set up an Ingress Controller using NGINX as the controller (instead of the Kubernetes Engine default Cloud Load Balancer)
+-  Set up an Ingress Controller using NGINX as the controller (instead of the default GKE Ingress which creates Cloud HTTP(S) Load Balancers)

 ## Objectives

--  Create a simple Kubernetes web _application_ Deployment
+-  Deploy a simple Kubernetes web _application_ Deployment
--  Create a _default backend_ Deployment to serve 404 for all non-matching
+-  Deploy a _default backend_ Deployment to serve 404 for all non-matching
    hosts and paths
--  Create an _Ingress Resource_ for the _application_
+-  Deploy an _Ingress Resource_ for the _application_
 -  Configure an _NGINX Ingress_ Deployment as an Ingress Controller for the _application_
 -  Test NGINX Ingress functionality by accessing the Google Cloud L4 LB